UFC 41

 UFC 41: Onslaught was a mixed martial arts event held by the Ultimate Fighting Championship on February 28, 2003, at the Boardwalk Hall in Atlantic City, New Jersey.
 The event was broadcast live on pay-per-view in the United States, and later released on DVD.

 History

-UFC 41 featured two championship bouts, a Heavyweight Championship Bout between Ricco Rodriguez and Tim Sylvia, and a Lightweight Championship Bout between BJ Penn and Caol Uno.
+UFC 41 featured two championship bouts, a Heavyweight Championship Bout between Ricco Rodriguez and Tim Sylvia, and a Lightweight Championship Bout between B.J.
+Penn and Caol Uno.
 The event also marked the return of Tank Abbott to the UFC.
 Ken Shamrock served as the color commentator for this card.

 Results

 Lightweight tournament bracket

 1 In UFC 41, B.J.
-Penn and Caol Uno had a split tie.
+Penn and Caol Uno had a split draw.
 (48-46, 47-48, 48-48).
 There was no champion.

+Encyclopedia awards

+The following fighters were honored in the October 2011 book titled UFC Encyclopedia.